croqaz/scrapy-count-filter/README.md

 }
 ```

-Also, the limits must be defined either in the spider instance, in a `spider.count_limits` dict.
+Also, the counter limits must be defined in the spider instance, in a `spider.count_limits` dict.

 Example when both counters are active: